 Leticia Garcia Tiwari: Yoga Therapist, Parenting Coach and Trainer

 Leticia is a survivor of academia who left a PhD program to pursue a growing love for movement, mindfulness and connection.
-She employs such modalities as yoga, somatics, mindfulness, expressive arts and creative play to help families learn such life skills as health attachment, focus/concentration and emotion regulation.
+She employs yoga, somatics, mindfulness, expressive arts and creative play to help families learn such life skills as healthy attachment, focus/concentration and emotion regulation.
 She is also a trainer and consultant for children’s mental health and educational organizations.
-She has several years of experience developing therapeutic and educational programs for children and youth at nonprofits such as Ophelia’s Place, Trauma Healing Project and the ARC of Lane County.
+She has several years of experience developing therapeutic and educational programs for children and youth at nonprofits.
 Before moving to the area, Leticia worked with public schools in inner-city Philadelphia and immigrant and refugee communities along the U.S. Mexico Border researching the effects of resource access and allocation on the health and development of children and families.
 Leticia’s unique approach to mindfulness is playful, dynamic, and expressive while somatically informed.
-As a yoga teacher she does not teach be-quiet-and-calm yoga, rather she facilitates expressive movement, collective creativity and encourages students to step into their practice with a sense of wonder and joy.
-It is her belief that learning such life skills should be both educational and fun!
+She does not teach be-quiet-and-calm, rather she facilitates expressive movement, collective creativity and encourages students to step into their practice with a sense of wonder and joy.
+It is her belief that learning such life skills should be educational and fun for all!

 More About Leticia’s Training

 Leticia is trained by Hand-in-Hand Parenting, a non-profit that helps families build solid parent-child connection, emotional intelligence and heightened resiliency through gentle, playful, evidence-based parenting methods.
 Through her training, she learned how to help families develop healthy attachment and attunement through creative play, collaborative problem solving and active listening.